 Reward her for doing it –and she’ll do it more.
 This is what reinforcement is all about.
 It renders behaviour more forceful.
-Re-inforces it.
+Re-enforces it.
 Behaviour becomes stronger, more intense, more frequent.

-Actually – technically, we’re not giving rewards, we’re giving reinforcers – because of the effect that they have on behaviour.
+Actually – technically, we’re not giving rewards, we’re giving reinforcers – because of the effect that reinforcers have on behaviour: the animal works to get more of them.
 Rewards may sometimes reinforce behaviour, but sometimes not.

 If you’re not seeing behaviour change, you are, by definition, not using reinforcement.